-Dr Yuehong Su is a member of the Architecture, Energy & Environment Research Group.
+Yuehong Su is a member of the Buildings, Energy & Environment Research Group.

-Dr Yuehong Su is an associate professor at the Institute of Sustainable Energy Technology, Department of Architecture and Built Environment, University of Nottingham.
-He has experience in air conditioning, adsorption/absorption/ejector cooling, energy efficiency, heat storage, daylighting, solar concentration, CFD modelling and building simulation.
-Dr Su has worked on a number of projects funded by the EPSRC, EU, UK Government and industry and has published over 60 papers in refereed journals and conferences.
-He is the supervisor/co-supervisor of several PhD students and postdoctoral researchers, and the Course Director for MSc Sustainable Energy and Entrepreneurship.
-Dr Su has a current research focus on daylighting and natural ventilation in a close collaboration with UK companies to develop various renewable energy solutions for daylighting and natural ventilation in low/zero emissions buildings.
-Dr Su is experienced in experimentation and simulation of daylighting and solar concentration systems.
+Yuehong Su is a Professor of Thermal Science and Building Technology at the Department of Architecture and Built Environment, University of Nottingham.
+He has over 30 years research experience in heat pump, air conditioning, adsorption/absorption/ejector cooling, desalination, energy efficiency, heat storage, solar concentration, PV/thermal, daylighting, natural ventilation and low carbon buildings.
+He has worked on a number of projects funded by the EPSRC, EU, Innovate UK, NSFC and industry and has published over 180 papers in refereed journals and conferences.
+He has been the supervisor/co-supervisor of over 30 PhD students and postdoctoral researchers.
+He teaches Engineering Thermodynamics, Air Conditioning Technology, Daylighting and Solar Architecture Modelling, and he is the Course Director for MSc Sustainable Energy and Entrepreneurship.
+Prof Su has recently supervised several Marie Curie International Incoming Fellowship projects and jointly managed one FP7 ICARUS project and several EPSRC and Innovate UK projects on sustainable energy technologies.

-Daylighting: RADIANCE and PHOTOPIA simulation, measurement and monitoring of daylighting devices
+Daylighting: Radiance, Photopia and Grasshopper simulation, design and measurement of advanced daylighting devices

-Building simulation: EnergyPlus simulation of low energy designs
+Building simulation: EnergyPlus simulation of sustainable energy technologies in buildings

 Cooling: adsorption/absorption/ejector cooling